LisbonLisboaPortugal.com

 Related articles: Lisbon day trips - guide to Cacilhas

-The Cristo Rei statue standing high above the Tejo River and Ponte 25 de Abril bridge
+The Cristo Rei statue standing high above the Tejo River

-The recommended means of travel to the Cristo Rei is to take the ferry from Cais do Sodré (in Lisbon) to Cacilhas, and then catch the bus from Cacilhas to Cristo Rei (service 3001).
-The entire route takes less than one hour (depending on connections), and the return trip costs less than €5 (full details of this journey are included later in the article).
+My recommended way to reach Cristo Rei is to take the ferry from Cais do Sodré (in Lisbon) to Cacilhas, and then catch the 3001 bus from Cacilhas to Cristo Rei.
+The entire route takes less than one hour (depending on connections), and the return trip costs less than €5.

-If you have a car, it is very easy to drive to Cristo Rei, and there are lots of free parking spaces at the complex.
+If you have a car, it is very easy to drive to Cristo Rei, and there are lots of parking spaces at the complex (€2) or free parking on the surrounding roads.
 The drive to Cristo Rei crosses the Ponte 25 de Abril suspension bridge; however, during rush hours, the bridge is a major bottleneck, with traffic jams heading north into the city at the toll stations.

 The following sections will explain in detail the journey from Lisbon to Cristo Rei via Cacilhas.